 - 1. Recognising the importance of travel beyond the need to get from A to B role for policy and practice to embrace the social and aesthetic needs - 2.
-Recognising the importance of considering the need for giving-up driving early-on in life and the need to give-up gradually and ensuring locus of control stays with the individual role for Travel Awareness Group beyond Driver Training - 3.
-Making alternatives physically accessible but also psychologically desirable role for Active Travel Bill - 4.
-Helping older people learn the norms associated with travelling by other means than the car Travel Awareness Group
+Recognising the importance of considering the need for giving-up driving early-on in life and the need to give-up gradually and ensuring locus of control stays with the individua; - 3.
+Making alternatives physically accessible but also psychologically desirable - 4.
+Helping people learn the norms associated with travelling by other means than the car